 Internet of Things (IoT)

-Smart cities rely on devices referred to as Internet of Things (IoT) to collect and analyze data.
+Smart cities rely on connected devices referred to as Internet of Things (IoT) to collect and analyze data.
 Unlike smartphones, which have a wide range of functions, IoT devices are smart devices with a fixed function.
 Each IoT device is embedded with sensors or other software that then connects with other devices over the internet to share information and data.

 Some of the most widely used IoT devices in society right now are in people’s homes.
 These devices can include smart thermostats, home security systems (security cameras, door locks, smart lights, etc.), smoke detectors and fire extinguishers.